-- PowerGens can cold start in -40°C
+- PowerGens can cold start in -40°C.

-- PowerGens can run on unprocessed liquid-free gas vs. commercial grade fuel
+- PowerGens can run on unprocessed liquid-free gas vs. commercial grade fuel.

-- PowerGens don’t have “wet stacking” problems
+- PowerGens don’t have “wet stacking” problems.

 - Oil changes,

-- they require a temperature controlled environment,
+- A temperature controlled environment,

-- additional heaters,
+- Additional heaters,

-- special fuel conditioning.
+- Special fuel conditioning.

-Compared to ThermoElectric Generators (TEG);
+PowerGen compared to ThermoElectric Generators (TEG);

 - PowerGen fuel consumption is dramatically lower/Watt.